 Seal the Seasons was founded in 2014 by CEO Patrick Mateer because of his passion for local food and desire to support local growers.

-Patrick worked at his local farmers market while in college at the University of North Carolina at Chapel Hill and met numerous small family farmers who couldn't sell all of their yearly crop.
+While in college, Patrick worked at his local farmers market and met numerous small family farmers who couldn't sell all of their yearly crop.
 Patrick also noticed consumers insatiable demand for local food.
 He founded Seal the Seasons in his dorm room at UNC-Chapel Hill with the goal of connecting the dots in the food system.

 Seal the Seasons works with farmers on a state-by-state basis to freeze their produce in season and offer it year-round in local grocery stores.